Jerry Richardson Stadium: Transportation and location

-Future Expansion
+Expansion

 The stadium was designed to accommodate future expansions without major demolition.
 This became more likely on May 4, 2012, when the school accepted an invitation to rejoin Conference USA, a Football Bowl Subdivision conference.
-Possible changes to the stadium's structure from the expansion would include the addition of up to 24 luxury boxes, addition of a taller press box, and raising the stadium's capacity in several increments from 25,000 to 40,000 as demand warrants.
+Possible changes to the stadium's structure from the expansion would include the addition of up to 24 luxury boxes, addition of a taller press box, and raising the stadium's capacity in several increments from 15,000 to 40,000 as demand warrants.

-On May 23, 2022 the Charlotte 49ers announced their "Evergreen" Athletics Facilities Master Vision plan.
-The primary focus of Phase I of the plan would see the stadium expand to over 30,000 seats in capacity and include a new Press tower with additional luxury seating options.
+On May 23, 2022, the Charlotte 49ers announced their "Evergreen" Athletics Facilities Master Vision plan.
+The primary focus of Phase I and II of the plan would see the stadium expand to over 30,000 seats in capacity and include a new Press tower with additional luxury seating options.
+On September 22, 2023, the university secured $50 million for the stadium expansion project through the State Capital and Infrastructure Fund, which provided $25 million to match a gift of the same size offered by Charlotte real estate mogul and philanthropist Smoky Bissell.
+McMillan Pazdan Smith Architecture and SLAM were awarded the initial stadium expansion and renovation design contract.

+On April 18, 2024, approval was granted for a stadium expansion project worth $60 million.
+The main focus of this project will be the construction of a new press and suite tower along the west side of the stadium.
+The new building will include premium seating options such as luxury suites, club seats, and loge boxes.
+The facility will also provide a dedicated team dining facility with additional meeting space available year round.
+The press tower will also provide access to a new upper deck area that will increase stadium capacity to 18,170 attendees.
+Construction is slated to begin in August 2025 and is expected to be completed in early 2027.